Captain Laserhawk: A Blood Dragon Remix: Production

-The show was first unveiled by Ubisoft in October 2019, by its former title Captain Laserhawk: A Blood Dragon Vibe, with Castlevania showrunner Adi Shankar helming the project albeit no distributor was announced.
+The show was first unveiled by Ubisoft in October 2019, by its former title Captain Laserhawk: A Blood Dragon Vibe, with Castlevania executive producer Adi Shankar helming the project, although no distributor was announced.
 In June 2021, during Netflix's "Geeked Week" virtual event, Shankar revealed that he is producing the series based on the vibe of Far Cry 3: Blood Dragon under the title Captain Laserhawk: A Blood Dragon Remix.
 The show is being helmed by Shankar with Paris-based animation studio Bobbypills handling the production.
 Balak serves as creative director with Mehdi Leffad as director.
 Gérard Guillemot, Hélène Juguet and Hugo Revon, serve as producers from Ubisoft Film & Television.

 In addition to the Far Cry franchise, the series features characters and elements from several other Ubisoft intellectual properties, such as Assassin's Creed, Beyond Good and Evil, The Crew, Rainbow Six, Rayman, Splinter Cell and Watch Dogs.

 Release

 Captain Laserhawk: A Blood Dragon Remix was released worldwide in October 2023 on Netflix with six episodes.